Open Accessibility Menu

 • Written By: Damien Richardson, MD

-We spoke to Dr. Damien Richardson, orthopedic ankle and foot doctor at Hoag Orthopedic Institute, to get information about what extensor tendonitis is, causes, preventions, treatment options and when you should seek help from a medical professional.
+We spoke to one of Hoag Orthopedic Institute's foot and ankle surgeons to get information about what extensor tendonitis is, causes, preventions, treatment options and when you should seek help from a medical professional.

 Q: What is extensor tendonitis?